The Chinese symbol for the word ‘crisis’ also contains the symbol for ‘opportunity.’ We love this way of thinking, especially this time of year.

 One Merchant’s Simple Way to Fight Chargebacks: Contact

 We know an online merchant who ships lobster and seafood dinners – live and frozen – overnight in the continental U.S. It’s been his livelihood for 17 years.
 He’s a one-man shop and he’s done extremely well (he was even approached recently by a larger company about selling his business).

 His chargeback rate?
 Next to zero, which is impressive considering the potential for such:

 - The shipping of food is a risky business – sometimes it doesn’t arrive the way it should (that’s also happened)

 - Sometimes shipping is delayed due to foul weather in a particular region (happens every year)

 - And sometimes a customer just isn’t satisfied with an online seafood order (it happens, but hardly ever)

 The way he handles his chargebacks, however, is so genius yet so simple: He contacts the customer by phone and offers a full return, some free frozen chowder and 10 percent of his/her next order if the customer reverses the chargeback.

 Maybe we should rephrase that question: What’s the worst that could happen?
 They hang up?
 They refuse to discuss the issue?

-Merchants should approach their customer and simply ask why they were dissatisfied with their product or service, and offer them something; perhaps free shipping or 15-20 percent off their next purchase.
+Merchants seeking a solution as to how to fight chargebacks should follow the tactics of our lobster friend: Approach their customer and simply ask why they were dissatisfied with their product or service, and offer them something; perhaps free shipping and/or 15-20 percent off their next purchase.